• Sign Up

 Greeley, as it grew, had an economic diversity that created a healthy business and community environment during most all of its history.
 The University of Northern Colorado, a magnificent agricultural engine, resources for public works, an early and continuing excellent medical care center, a multifaceted business environment, and a hard working population made the place a boom town.

 The housing boom that occurred in the early 2000s produced a surplus of new built homes.
 As the recession hit the community, the boom went bust and the new built homes were dumped on the market at very low prices so national builders could “get out of town” and recoup at least their costs – without profit on the homes.
-This, in turn destroyed the resale market and things remained terrible for about 4 years as many home owners found themselves upside down in their homes.
+This, in turn affected the resale market and things remained terrible for about 4 years as many home owners found themselves upside down in their homes.

 Home Values are Rising with New Jobs